Find Grad Schools

 Education Levels of Mental Health Services Majors

-In 2020-2021, 14,517 master's degrees were awarded to mental health services majors.
+During the most recent year for which data is available, 15,994 people earned their master's degree in mental health services.
 This earns it the #16 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in mental health services at each degree level.